Oven-Baked Mexican Quinoa Casserole

 • 1 tsp oregano

-• ½ tsp chili powder (more if you like things spicy)
+• ½ tsp chilli powder (more if you like things spicy)

 • Salt & freshly ground pepper